bfarayev/ProjectUmbrella-Code/README.md

 4. Restart (reactivate) your virtual env by `deactivate` and `workon` commands.

 5. To see the Postgres integration, do:
 `python3 manage.py check` and then
 `python3 manage.py migrate`

-6. If 5 worked without errors then you have Postgres integrated successfully!
-If not, don't waste time and flag it on Slack!
+6. You will most likely have gotten an error in step 5, if the stack trace mentions `postgis` then complete the next section and then retry step 5.
+Remember if you need help, ask for it.

 ## Steps for GeoDjango tutorial
+### Mac instructions

-1. Install `postgis` in following the instructions in [this link](http://postgis.net/install/)
+1. Install `postgis v2.2` in following the instructions in [this link](http://postgis.net/install/)

-2. following the suggestion in the postgis install page, run `psql` in terminal, run following code:
+2. Following the suggestion in the postgis install page, run `psql` as psql superuser in terminal, run following code:
 ```
 CREATE EXTENSION postgis;
 CREATE EXTENSION postgis_topology;